 The popcorn plant is a tall shrub, and in its native African habitat it can grow up to 25 feet in height.
-When grown as a small shrub in colder climates as an annual, it usually doesn't get taller than 3 feet.
+When grown in colder climates as an annual, it usually doesn't get taller than 3 feet.
 The plant's common name comes, in part, from its distinctive scent, said to be uncannily like buttered popcorn.
-The smell comes not from the bright yellow flowers (which also look a bit like popped popcorn), but from the small oval leaves.
-The leaves grow to about 3 inches long in pairs up and down the stem.
+The smell comes not from the racemes of 20 to 30 bright yellow flowers (which also look a bit like popped popcorn), but from the small oval leaves.
+The bright green, leathery leaves grow to about 3 inches long in pairs up and down the stem.
 The plant is popular with children for its recognizable scent that must be coaxed by touching the leaves.
-However, since the plant is poisonous if ingested, it's best not to have it in reach of small children or curious pets.
+However, since the plant is toxic if ingested, it's best not to have it in reach of small children or curious pets.

 |Botanical Name||Senna didymobotrya|